dotkernel/dotkernel/docs/Creating-a-Module/Routing.md

 Routing is assigning a behaviour to a specific URL pattern.

 According to the Zend Framework 1 documentation:
-> Routing is the process of taking a URI endpoint (that part of the URI which comes after the base URL) and decomposing it into parameters to determine which module, controller, and action of that controller should receive the request.
+> Routing is the process of taking a URI endpoint (that part of the URI which comes after the base URL) and decomposing it into parameters to determine which Module, controller, and action of that controller should receive the request.

 When using middleware the routing is made by pointing patterns to the desired middleware class(es).